lukasoppermann/veare-pre-next/storage/app/articles/-working-with-less-minimize-your-work-space-and-hardware.md

 ## Setup three: The coffeeshop

 Working in coffeeshops or on the go was even more minimal, I would mostly use my macbook and my mouse or just the track pad.
-This mostly depended on whether I was sitting at a table or crammed into an airplane seat.
+This depended on whether I was sitting at a table or crammed into an airplane seat.

 ## The upside